RetroPie/RetroPie-Docs/docs/Doom.md

 "
 ```

-press 'ctrl+o' to save and 'enter' to confirm.
+press 'ctrl+o' to save, 'enter' to confirm and 'ctrl+x' to exit out of the nano text editor.

-Setting the proper file permissions for the script with:
+Set the proper file permissions for the script with:

 ```
 chmod 0755 "/home/pi/RetroPie/roms/ports/The\ Plutonia\ Experiment.sh"